-Nevertheless, to put the current and projected debt-to-GDP ratios in context, it is instructive to examine how the United States experience compares with that of other countries.
+Nevertheless, to put the current and projected debt-to-GDP ratios in context, it is instructive to examine how the U.S. experience compares with that of other countries.
 The U.S. government's debt as a percent of GDP is relatively large compared with central government debt of other countries, but far from the largest among developed countries.
-Based on historical data as reported by the International Monetary Fund (IMF) for 28 advanced economies, the debt-to-GDP ratio in 2016 ranged from 6.3 percent of GDP to 192.2 percent of GDP.
-The United States is not included in this set of statistics, which underscores the difficulty in calculating debt ratios under consistent definitions, but the projections in this report show the 2018 debt-to-GDP ratio as 78 percent.
+Based on historical data as reported by the IMF for 29 advanced economies, the debt-to-GDP ratio in 2019 ranged from 5.8 percent of GDP to 196.4 percent of GDP.8 The U.S. is not included in this set of statistics, which underscores the difficulty in calculating debt ratios under consistent definitions, but the 2021 debt-to-GDP ratio for the U.S. government was approximately 100 percent.
 Despite using consistent definitions where available, these debt measures are not strictly comparable due to differences in the share of government debt that is debt of the central government, how government responsibilities are shared between central and local governments, how current policies compare with the past policies that determine the current level of debt, and how robustly each economy grows.

 The historical experience of the U.S. may also provide some perspective.
 As Chart 4 shows, the debt-to-GDP ratio was highest in the 1940s, following the debt buildup during World War II.
-In the projections in this report, the U.S. would reach the previous peak debt ratio in 2030.
+In the projections in this report, the U.S. would reach the previous peak debt ratio in 2024.
 However, the origins of current and future federal debt are quite different from the wartime debt of the 1940s, which limits the pertinence of past experience.